aliuosio/mage2.docker/README.md

 ## Magento 2 installer on OSX/Linux Docker stack
 ### One Stack for all Projects by adjusting .env file
-**Docker containers: Nginx, PHP, Opensearch, MariaDB, Redis, Mailhog, Watchtower** using sockets instead of TCP/IP for redis sessions, MySQL and PHP
+**Docker containers: Varnish, Nginx, PHP, Opensearch, MariaDB, Redis, Mailhog, Watchtower** using sockets instead of TCP/IP for redis sessions, MySQL and PHP
-> RabbitMQ, MailHog, Watchtower and Varnish are commented out of the docker-compose.yml
+> RabbitMQ, MailHog, Watchtower are commented out of the docker-compose.yml
 ### Get Source

     git clone https://github.com/aliuosio/mage2.docker.git